hmrc/file-upload/README.md

 Response: 202

 #### Hard Delete a File
 Completely deletes a file in an envelope.
-After deleting, any attempts to GET information or the file will return a bad request.
 ```
 DELETE  file-upload/envelopes/{envelope-id}/files/{fileId}
 ```